 Amazon Return Policy

-Note: Though we at OJ Digital Solutions exert every effort to keep our articles fresh, Amazon may update its return policy from time to time.
-Regularly check either of the two links below to learn about any updates that the platform may have added to the said policy.
+Note: Though I exert every effort to keep our articles fresh, Amazon may update its return policy from time to time.
+Regularly check either of the two links below to learn about any updates the platform may have added to the said policy.

 Third-party sellers, those who are selling their products through the Amazon website, have made the ecommerce platform more diverse and attractive to buyers.
 Back then, Amazon was in charge of both running the website and finding merchandise to sell online.

 The sellers that have contributed to the extensive growth of Amazon’s product offerings fall under two broad categories.
 Each category of seller has its own refund and product return guidelines.